This is my learning notes from the course - Mastering C++ Standard Library Features .

 Guidelines

-when returning multiple values from constexpr
+Use std::pair or std::tuple when returning multiple values from constexpr functions

--friendly: use it when writing functions that need to parse/validate strings
+std::string_view is constexpr-friendly: use it when writing functions that need to parse/validate strings

-functions at compile-time by using static_assert
+Test your constexpr functions at compile-time by using static_assert

 Reference Link